Deep-Symmetry/beat-link/README.md

 }
 ```

-Compiling and running this class (with the beat-link jar on the class
+Compiling and running this class (with the beat-link and slf4j jars on
-path) watches and reports on tempo master activity for one minute,
+the class path) watches and reports on tempo master activity for one
-producing output like this:
+minute, producing output like this:

 ```
 > java -cp .:beat-link.jar Example